mlizchap/DataStructureNotes/famousAlgos/dijkstras.md

 - Return the values in shortest map

 ## Illustrative Steps
 1. Create a function consisting that takes in an array of edges, a source, and a number telling us how many nodes are in the graph.
-The edge will contain an array consisting of the [0] source, [1], distance and [2] weight.
+The edge will contain an array consisting of the [0] source, [1], destination and [2] weight.
 The source will be the starting node we are trying to get the distances to.

 ```python